Threatened List and Processes List

 There are likely to be only minor implications for regulation, investment programs and public land management.
 All the items that were assessed were either already FFG-listed or listed as rare or threatened on the published Advisory Lists.

-The Guidelines for the removal, destruction or lopping of native vegetation are incorporated into all planning schemes in Victoria and refer to the Advisory Lists.
-These will continue to apply for the purposes of regulating native vegetation clearing in Victoria during a transition period.
+The Guidelines for the removal, destruction or lopping of native vegetation are incorporated into all planning schemes in Victoria and now refer to the FFG Act Threatened List.
 Queries should be directed to nativevegetation.support@delwp.vic.gov.au.